zabbix/zabbix/templates/app/apache_agent/README.md

 ```

-It also uses Zabbix agent to collect `Apache` Linux process stats like CPU usage, memory usage and whether process is running or not.
+It also uses Zabbix agent to collect `Apache` Linux process statistics, such as CPU usage, memory usage, and whether the process is running or not.